Colorado Springs Child Custody Lawyer

 child custody court order?
 Our team of

-are based on state laws and differ depending on the state in which you
+based on state laws and differ depending on the state in which you reside.

-reside.
-Knowing the basics of what is involved when it comes to custody
+Knowing the basics of what is involved when it comes to custody will go

-will go a long way toward helping you understand your rights and those
+a long way toward helping you understand your rights and those of your child.

 In Colorado, the word custody has been omitted from the law governing the